Data Engineer Case Study Interview Questions + Guide in 2024

 During the data engineer case study interview, you’ll be provided a scenario-based problem.
 Typically, these questions focus on architecture and require you to develop a solution and walk the interviewer through how you would design and build the solution.

-For example, you might be asked:
+For example, you might be asked the following:

 “You’re tasked with building a data pipeline for POS data from a store like Walmart.
 This data will be used by data scientists.
 How would you do it?”